 Ensure to plan your maximum guest size with your fiance before getting excited and start using your phone and Facebook to verbally invite everyone – only to later discover that you simply can’t invite all of them.

-- Get into your heads: What size of wedding have both of you always dreamed of?
+- Get into your heads: What size (how big) of a wedding has both of you always dreamed of?
 A small, intimate one or a big owambe-type talk-of-the-town big society wedding?

 - What is the maximum number of guests you expect to invite?
 Just speculate: 100?
 200?
 300?
 500?
 Write it down – that’s how big your guest list should be.